Long Way Down (book): Reception

-Kirkus, Publishers Weekly, the New York Public Library, the Chicago Public Library, Entertainment Weekly, Vulture, Paste, Buzzfeed, Horn Book, and School Library Journal named Long Way Down one of the best young adult books of the year.
+Kirkus, Publishers Weekly, the New York Public Library, the Chicago Public Library, Entertainment Weekly, Vulture, Paste, BuzzFeed, Horn Book, and School Library Journal named Long Way Down one of the best young adult books of the year.
 The Washington Post included it in their list of "50 Notable Works of Fiction 2017."

 TIME added it to their "100 Best YA Books of All Time" list, and Buzzfeed named it one of the best 30 young adult books of the decade.

 Awards and honors

 Graphic novel

 A graphic novel edition of the book, illustrated by Danica Novgorodoff, was published October 13, 2020, by Atheneum.
 This graphic novel was the 2022 winner of the Kate Greenaway Medal.

 Writing for Horn Book, Patrick Gall applauded the imagery, noting that artful decisions offer readers insight into Will’s emotional state at any given moment.
 The layered, fragmented layouts found across many spreads have potent impact, along with stylistic touches such as Polaroid photos, video screens, and storyboards seamlessly substituted for panels.
-Scenes of violence are starkly portrayed, including a double-page image of Shawn’s dead body; however, the complex and unjust reality of Will’s position remains front and center, in stark focus.In 2021, the American Library Association selected Long Way Down: The Graphic Novel one of their Great Graphic Novels for Teens.
+Scenes of violence are starkly portrayed, including a double-page image of Shawn’s dead body; however, the complex and unjust reality of Will’s position remains front and center, in stark focus.In 2021, the American Library Association selected Long Way Down: The Graphic Novel as one of their Great Graphic Novels for Teens.